-3. Pastoral Lands
+2. Pastoral Lands:

-Being land outside the Town Sites of Wyndham and Kununurra held under Pastoral Lease and not included in sub section 1 above.
+Being land outside the Town Sites of Wyndham and Kununurra held under Pastoral Lease.

-a) Fire breaks are to be a distance not less than six (6) metres wide and within three (3) of a building/s and haystacks.
+a) Fire breaks are to be a distance not less than six (6) metres wide and within three (3) metres of a building/s and haystacks.